 Repeat for any additional high-scoring articles in the list.

 Now comes the fun part.
 Rewrite the article using as many of the “related topics” phrases as possible.

 This will require some time.
 You don’t want to carelessly throw the terms in there.
-Instead, you want to maintain structure, flow and authority, but use these relevant terms where appropriate.
+Instead, you want to maintain natural language structure, flow and authority, but use these relevant terms where appropriate.

-Once you rewrite and publish the content, it will begin to rank higher.
+Once you rewrite and publish the content, it will begin to rank higher on search engines.
 In 1-2 weeks, analyze the content again to see how your score has changed.